 I would like to advise them to do so.
 It is a very effective way to train with your patients.
 Besides that, the kBox itself is not that big.
 So if you don’t have much space in your exercise room for big devices the kBox is the good way to go.

 I would like to develop more in the sports field of physiotherapy.
-During my master, the coming three years I hope to learn much more about training and rehabilitation.
-Also I would like to focus more on prevention of injuries.
+During my masters, over the coming three years I hope to learn much more about training and rehabilitation.
+Also I would like to focus more on the prevention of injuries.
 With an analysis you can often already see where weak points are.
-When you start training that before it results in an overload at that point, you can often prevent the athlete from getting an actual injury.
+When you start trying to correct these before it results in an overload at the joint or muscle , you can often prevent the athlete from sustaining an actual injury.
 And the kBox will be a helpful part in this.

 /Fredrik Correa, M.D., co-founder